lepidus/deiaSurvey/README.md

 ![](docs/screenshots/Questionnaire-en.png)

-For authors who are not registered in the system, an e-mail is sent when the submission is accepted, requesting them to fill in the demographic questionnaire.
+For authors who are not registered in the system, an e-mail is sent when the submission is accepted (in OJS), requesting them to fill in the demographic questionnaire.
+In OPS, the e-mail is sent when the submission is completed and when it is posted.
 This e-mail is only sent to authors where there is no user with the same e-mail address in the system.

 The e-mail sent offers two ways of filling in the data.
 The first requires an ORCID record to be authenticated, so that the data is associated with this record.
 The second uses the author's e-mail address and is recommended only for those who do not have an ORCID record.